mautic/user-documentation/docs/plugins/hubspot.rst

    * If you want to use the Plugin, set the *Publish* switch to **Yes**.
 Only do this when you have fully configured the Plugin settings.

-10. Set up the :ref:`cron job<configure mautic integration cron jobs>` if you haven't already configured it.
+10. Set up the :ref:`cron job<configure Mautic integration cron jobs>` if you haven't already configured it.

 .. tip::